The Foundation Stage

 Address: 201 Moss Lane, Litherland L21 7NW

 A Unique Child – We believe that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children learn and develop in individual ways and at varying rates.
 Children’s attitudes and dispositions to learning are influences by consistent and regular feedback so we use praise and encouragement as well as celebration and rewards to develop a positive attitude towards learning.

 Positive relationships – We recognise that children learn to be strong and independent from a base of secure relationships.
 We aim to develop caring, respectful and professional relationships with all children and their families.

 Enabling environments – We recognise the key role the environment plays in supporting and extending children’s development.
 Through regular observation, we assess children’s interests, stages of development and learning needs, before planning challenging and achievable activities and experiences which will extend their learning.

-Learning and development – The foundation unit is organised so as to allow children to explore and learn in security and safety.
-There are areas where children can be quiet and rest as well as places to be active and energetic.
-The space is set up into learning areas or zones and children are able to locate and find equipment and resources independently.
+Learning and development – Both the Nursery and Reception classrooms are organised so as to allow children to explore and learn in security and safety.
+The space is set up into learning areas and children are able to access resources independently.
 Children are able to access indoor and outdoor experiences every day.